martinjaros/thesis/sources/7-output.md

 ## Output creation

-The [output image example](#output-image-example) appendix shows the actual output image.
+The image below shows the actual output rendered by the application, there is no video source (solid white background).
+Resolution was reduced to 320x240 to make the image small, this caused some aliasing artifacts normally not visible.
 In the top left corner is the current speed over ground as reported by the satellite navigation, while in the top right corner is the current altitude above mean sea level.
 Speed is displayed in kilometers per hour and the altitude in meters.